post featured image

 5 Ab Exercises That Are Safe for Pregnancy (First + Second Trimester)

-Looking for substitutes to sit-ups while pregnant?
-Keep your abs STRONG during pregnancy with these 5 abdominal exercises that are SAFE during pregnancy.
+Keep your abs strong during pregnancy with these 5 pregnancy-safe abdominal exercises.

 You can start doing these prenatal ab exercises as soon as you find out you’re pregnant; and continue them from your first trimester into your second trimester of pregnancy.

 These five pregnancy safe ab exercises build strong abs and supporting core muscle (low back, glutes, hips, outer glutes).
-To help you avoid common pregnancy pains like lower back pain, Sciatica and pubic symphysis (SPD during pregnancy).
+This will help you avoid common pregnancy pains like lower back pain, sciatica and pelvic pain (pubic symphysis or SPD during pregnancy).

-Add this quick, 10-minute prenatal core workout to your weekly workout routine 2-3 times a week to build a strong core at home.
+Add this prenatal core workout to your weekly workout routine 2-3 times a week to build a strong core at home.

 Workout Equipment: